antonpavlov/adv-lanelines/README.md

 `<test_images>` - A folder with test images; Results of processing will be saved there. <br /> `<videos>` - A folder with the test video; Result will be saved there. <br />
 `.gitignore` - .gitignore for Python. <br />
-`LICENSE` - MIT license. <br />
+`LICENSE` - The MIT license text. <br />
 `README.md` - this file. <br />
 `lane-finder.py` - The script for lane finding.

 ### Environment set-up ###

-Before run a script this repo, please install an environment with all required dependencies: [https://github.com/udacity/CarND-Term1-Starter-Kit](https://github.com/udacity/CarND-Term1-Starter-Kit)
+Before run a script from this repo, please setup an environment with all required dependencies: [https://github.com/udacity/CarND-Term1-Starter-Kit](https://github.com/udacity/CarND-Term1-Starter-Kit)

 Download also an input data from Udacity's project repository: [https://github.com/udacity/CarND-Advanced-Lane-Lines](https://github.com/udacity/CarND-Advanced-Lane-Lines)

-Clone this repository somewhere and copy from there the `lane-finder.py` script into the **CarND-Advanced-Lane-Lines** folder.
+Clone this repository somewhere and copy from there the `lane-finder.py` script only into the **CarND-Advanced-Lane-Lines** folder.
+I suggest to use [Anaconda](https://www.anaconda.com/download/).

 ### Reflection ###
 The following approach was suggested during the course: